Table of content

 Doing this manually is a daunting task, especially if you want to compare the coffee shop concentration to publicly available data about the number of residents in the area and their approximate spending habits.

-Instead of clicking through thousands of pages and writing down every data point, people use data gathering scripts or web scrapers, which connect to a page (or, in some cases, an API) and collect those data points.
+Instead of clicking through thousands of pages and writing down every data point, people use data gathering scripts or web scrapers, which connect to a page (or, in some cases, APIs, like Web Scraping API) and collect those data points.

 This is how online businesses can be so data driven and efficient – what takes an old-school data analyst a month would take a software script several minutes.
 Right now, billions of devices are gathering various data points online.